-Alongside the Steering Group, there is a Strategic Committee, composed of ? individuals and leads on the strategic direction of the GISF Americas team.
-The group is chaired by ? (check this)
+Alongside the Steering Group, there is an Americas Steering Committee, composed of five individuals and leads on the strategic direction of the GISF Americas team.
+The group is chaired by Brian Kerr of HIAS.

 What benefits can you expect as a GISF member?

 Find a downloadable PDF breaking down who is entitled to which of GISF’s benefits, here.